Your MAP director may know of other conferences and publications that occasionally accept undergraduate submissions.

 The purpose of the Inter-University Consortium for Political and Social Research competition is to “encourage undergraduates to explore the social sciences by means of critical analysis of a topic supported by quantitative analysis of a dataset(s) held within the ICPSR archive and presented in written form.”

 The Kansas Association of Historians

-The purpose of The Kansas Association of Historians is to promote the study of history through a wide range of activities, to a diverse community of history professionals (more information on KAH).
-Likewise, we encourage paper submissions or panel suggestions on a broad range of topics including historical research, teaching history, and/or museum or archival management.
+The Kansas Association of Historians promotes the study of history through a wide range of activities to a diverse community of history professionals.
+We encourage paper submissions on a broad range of topics including historical research, teaching history, and/or museum or archival management.

 The Midwest Art History Society

-The Midwest Art History Society is an organization that brings together academic, museum-based, and independent art historians in the common goal of scholarly inquiry and the exchange of ideas.
+The Midwest Art History Society brings together academic, museum-based, and independent art historians in the common goal of scholarly inquiry and exchange of ideas.
 The Society holds a conference each spring.

 National Conference on Undergraduate Research (NCUR)

-At the National Conference on Undergraduate Research (NCUR), students from all disciplines present their work in fifteen-minute oral presentations, poster sessions (variety of disciplines), or artistic performances and exhibits.
+Students from all disciplines present their work in fifteen-minute oral presentations, poster sessions, or artistic performances and exhibits.

 Upper Midwest Region American Academy of Religion Society of Biblical Literature

-The Upper Midwest Region consists of members of the American Academy of Religion and the Society of Biblical Literature who reside in Manitoba, Northwest Territories, Nunavut, Saskatchewan, Iowa, Minnesota, North Dakota, South Dakota, or Wisconsin.
+The Upper Midwest Region consists of members of the American Academy of Religion and the Society of Biblical Literature.
 The region serves the societies primarily through the regional meeting held in the spring of each year.